SVECTOR-CORPORATION/SPEC-1/README.md

 ## ⬇️ Installation

-To install Spec-1 LL, follow these steps:
+To install Spec-1, follow these steps:

 1. **Clone the Repository:**
    ```bash